Megistaspis: Diet and trace production

 The relief of the crop and intestine of M. (Ekeraspis) hammondi has the same texture and grain size as the matrix, suggesting active sediment ingestion or rapid sediment infill.
 This, combined with the slight heteropody of the cephalic appendages (where the cephalic limbs were slightly larger than the thoracic limbs) and the non-forked hypostome, suggests that M. (Ekeraspis) hammondi was a detritus feeder, a common mode of life for other benthic trilobites.
 The spinose cephalic appendages of M. (Ekeraspis) hammondi were likely used to dig for food in a comb-like motion.
 This behavior would have produced Cruziana rugosa traces, which were pascichnia (combined feeding and locomotion traces) associated with the food searching strategy of asaphoid trilobites.
 In addition, Cruziana rugosa traces could have reached 26 centimeters wide, which is only consistent with large asaphoid trilobites like M. (Ekeraspis) hammondi and Ogyginus, the latter of which are frequently found in association with Cruziana rugosa traces.

 M. (Ekeraspis) hammondi may have also produced resting traces similar to Rusophycus carleyi and Rusophycus morgoti, molting burrows that were previously interpreted as predation traces.
-The fine, backwards-oriented crests of these Rusophycus have been attributed to spines on the endopods, and the trace-makers have non-forked hypostomes.
+The fine, backward-oriented crests of these Rusophycus have been attributed to spines on the endopods, and the trace-makers have non-forked hypostomes.
 These traces have been assigned to Ogyginus and Asaphellus, but M. (Ekeraspis) hammondi may have produced similar resting traces other than the long terminal spine, which could have been directed slightly upwards in life.

-Various trace fossils attributed to asaphid trilobites. (a) Cruziana rugosa from the early Dapingian of Argentina, specimen MGM-6760X (b) Rusophycus morgati from the Floian of France, specimen IGR-114954 (c-d) Rusophycus carleyi from the Floian Upper Fezouata Formation of Morocco, locally associated with the trackmaker Asaphellus, (c) specimen MGM-6759X, (d) specimen MGM-6758X.
+Various trace fossils attributed to asaphid trilobites. (a) Cruziana rugosa from the early Dapingian of Argentina, specimen MGM-6760X (b) Rusophycus morgati from the Floian of France, specimen IGR-114954 (c–d) Rusophycus carleyi from the Floian-stage Upper Fezouata Formation of Morocco, locally associated with the trackmaker Asaphellus, (c) specimen MGM-6759X, (d) specimen MGM-6758X.

 However, M. (Rhinoferus) gibba has an anteriorly inflated glabella which has been suggested to facilitate the predation or scavenging of larger prey.
 While the hypostome of M. (Rhinoferus) gibba is currently unknown, its discovery could elucidate the ecological significance of an anteriorly inflated glabella.
 The hypostome of M. (Rhinoferus) hyorrhina is not drastically different from that of other species of Megistaspis, but it has the median notch characteristic of M. (Megistaspis) rather than the median point of M. (Megistaspidella).
 However, the glabellar swelling of M. (Rhinoferus) hyorrhina occurs not on the anterior of the glabella but on the posteriormost lobe of the glabella behind the glabellar tubercule.